GuancheGamer/landing/docs/modding/gsc/how-to-gsc.md

 ## Porting from other games

-In case you couldn't tell, this guide was written with CoD4 in mind, but I changed *nothing* about it for IW5, this shows how versatile GSC really is.
-You can take simple code from other game's and port it to IW5 with minimal effort.
+This guide has parts from Zeroy's CoD 4 GSC guide, but nothing was changed about it for our games, this shows how versatile GSC really is.
+You can take simple code from other games and port it with minimal effort.

 ---